 Submission deadline for nominations: June 15, 2018

 The award consists of a payment of US$500.
-In addition, the International Conference on Language Documentation and Conservation (ICLDC) will cover airfare and on-campus lodging up to a maximum of US$1500 to bring the winner to Honolulu for the 2017 conference to receive the award.
-Members of the DELAMAN board will publish a review of the the prize-winning work in Language Documentation & Conservation.
+In addition, the International Conference on Language Documentation and Conservation (ICLDC) will cover airfare and on-campus lodging up to a maximum of US$1500 to bring the awardee to Honolulu for the 2019 conference to receive the award.

 To be eligible, the documentary collection must be archived in a DELAMAN archive and provide rich audio and video documentation, keywords, comprehensive metadata, and explanatory material or guides, as well as transcription, translation and annotation of a subset of the collection.